lsst-sqre/sqr-058/index.rst

 Mapping and transformation
 --------------------------

-`kafka-aggregator`_ requires a new mechanism to configure the mapping from source topics, and fields within those topics, to the aggregated topics.
+`kafka-aggregator`_ requires a new mechanism to define the schema for the aggregated topics.
+In this implementation, `kafka-aggregator`_ configures a mapping of source topics to an aggregated topic.
+In particular, this implementation replaces the configuration options to exclude topics and fields from aggregation, and explicitly lists the source topics and the fields used in the mapping instead.

-The same configuration can be used to specify functions to transform the field values, if needed, and to enable or disable window aggregation on fields.
+In the same mapping configuration, we can specify functions to transform the field values, if needed, and enable or disable window aggregation on fields.

 We propose replacing the `kafka-aggregator settings`_ by an YAML file like the following: